 - Explore the next generation of dosing for nemvaleukin.
 We believe that nemvaleukin has potential to be utilized across a range of tumor types and in combination with multiple treatment options.
 The initial IV nemvaleukin dosing regimen that we have studied is daily times five in three-week cycles, which was modeled after the currently approved high-dose rhIL-2 dosing schedule.
 To explore nemvaleukin's potential broad utility and ability to offer more flexible and convenient options to patients, caregivers, and providers, we are also evaluating subcutaneous dosing and alternative IV dosing frequencies. - Advance our IL-12 and IL-18 programs into clinical development.
 We believe there is significant opportunity for the development of additional cytokines as therapeutic treatments in cancer.
 IL-12 and IL-18 are cytokines that have shown therapeutic potential in preclinical and clinical studies of other product candidates targeting the IL-12 and IL-18 pathways.
 With our advanced immune cell modulating expertise and protein engineering capabilities, we are developing programs that leverage IL-12 and IL-18 biology.
 IL-12 is a potent, proinflammatory cytokine that plays a key role in the body's response to pathogen infection, by signaling through the IL-12 receptor complex on T cells, among others.
 IL-18 is another potent cytokine that plays a key role in reinvigorating exhausted T cells and activating existing immune cells to release interferon gamma ("IFN-g"), resulting in anti-tumor activity.
 However, both IL-12 and IL-18 have been limited in their development as therapeutics due to limitations of the native molecules, such as systemic toxicity in the case of IL-12 and limited activity in the case of IL-18 due to neutralizing IL-18BP.
 We have developed what we believe to be an innovative protein engineering solution for each cytokine designed to address the therapeutic limitations of the native molecules.
 For IL-12, we are developing a tumor-targeted IL-12 molecule that is delivered in the form of two inactive subunits that assemble and activate within the tumor to avoid systemic exposure.
 For IL-18, we are engineering variants that are designed to be resistant to IL-18BP to enhance PK properties.
 Each of these programs is currently in the discovery phase, and we plan to nominate a candidate in each program - Continue to advance our sophisticated protein engineering capabilities through strategic investment.
 We have over years of cytokine and protein engineering experience and we continually seek to build and improve upon our existing capabilities.
 Our multifaceted engineering approach, aimed at maximizing cytokine utility, includes binding selectivity, tumor-targeting, half-life modification and in-vivo assembly.
 We plan to continue to invest in our capabilities with the goal of developing and delivering meaningful therapeutic options to patients with cancer. - Establish an integrated development and commercial capability.
 We currently own worldwide development and commercialization rights to each of our development programs and product candidates.
 Subject to regulatory approval, we plan to commercialize our product candidates in key geographies.
-In order to maximize the potential of our product candidates and reach the broadest number of patients, we may selectively seek partnerships or collaborations to develop and/or commercialize our products.
+For example, in January 2023, we announced that the UK's Medicines and Healthcare Products Regulatory Agency (the "MHRA") had granted an Innovation Passport designation for nemvaleukin for the treatment of mucosal melanoma, under the UK's Innovative Licensing and Access Pathway (the "ILAP"), and we intend to continue the application process of designating nemvaleukin under the ILAP.
+In addition, in order to maximize the potential of our product candidates and reach the broadest number of patients, we may selectively seek partnerships or collaborations to develop and/or commercialize our products.